Earth Is Slowing Down

-Yes it is, due to a transfer of Earth’s rotational momentum to the Moon’s orbital momentum as tidal friction slows the Earth’s rotation.
-That increase in the Moon’s speed is causing it to slowly recede from Earth (about 4 cm per year), increasing its orbital period and the length of a month as well.
+Yes it is, due to a transfer of Earth’s rotational momentum to the Moon’s orbital momentum.
+Known as tidal friction, this process means that the rotation of Earth is slowing down.
+That increase in the Moon’s speed is causing it to slowly recede from Earth.
+Though it is only moving away by about 4 centimeters per year, the moon is moving further away from the Earth.
+Ultimately, this leads increasing its orbital period and the length of a month as well.

 Latest posts by anulyok (see all)

 - Which country has a single-colored flag? - January 25, 2009

 - Why is Friday the 13th is considered to be an unlucky day? - January 19, 2009

 - What’s the difference between black and green teas? - December 19, 2008